Juwan23D/BellaBeat/README.md

  **SQL**
  * Varied participants by dataset, Daily activity= 33, sleep day=24, weight log=8 user IDS

+   _This caught my attention because of how the variance can impact results.
+Except them not participating made me realize that this is more than just analyzing peoples habits, but also their interest._
  * Measured activity time, and distance

+    _These 2 metrics corellated with each other because it tells how much time was put in to the excercise, and how far they went._

  * Joined tables to verify varying participation

    **[SQL Code](https://github.com/Juwan23D/BellaBeat/blob/main/BellaQuery.sql)**